RasaHQ/rasa/docs/core/retrieval-actions.rst

    ...

-You can cover all of these with a single story:
+You can cover all of these with a single story where the above intents are grouped under a common ``chitchat`` intent:

 .. code-block:: story